International Health Insurance

 Monthly expenses for one person average around $789, which is significantly lower than in the United States ($2,504).

-Major cities like Bogotá, Medellín, and Cartagena offer modern amenities, excellent food, and vibrant cultural experiences, while still maintaining living costs well below those in cities in the U.S., U.K., and most of Europe.
+Major cities like Bogotá, Medellín, and Cartagena offer modern amenities, excellent cuisine, and vibrant cultural experiences, while maintaining living costs significantly lower than those in cities in the U.S., U.K., and most of Europe.

 Transportation is also convenient and inexpensive, with monthly costs for buses, taxis, bicycle rentals, and Medellín’s metro and cable cars averaging around $106 per person.
 That said, some cities, such as Cartagena, are highly walkable, making it easy to explore on foot.